stellarclass/Advent-of-Code-2018/README.md

 * I HATE DATETIMES
 * no seriously, why is it so difficult to subtract datetimes from one another
 * also why is it difficult to convert datetime to an int

+## Day 5

+* learned about stacks!
+* pop and append are kind of useful
+* I probably didn't do it quite right but hey it works
+* originally I was going to do something ridiculously nonsensically complicated for part 2 but then Dana set me onto a better path